savonet/book/quickstart.md

 ### Playlists and more

 Since we are likely to be here not to make synthesizers but rather radios, we should start playing actual music instead of sines.
-In order to do so, we have the `playlist` operator which takes as argument a _playlist_: it can be a file containing paths to audio files (wav, mp3, etc.), one per line, or a playlist in a standard format (pls, m3u, xspf, etc.), or a directory (in which case the playlist consists of all the
+In order to do so, we have the `playlist`\indexop{playlist} operator which takes as argument a _playlist_: it can be a file containing paths to audio files (wav, mp3, etc.), one per line, or a playlist in a standard format (pls, m3u, xspf, etc.), or a directory (in which case the playlist consists of all the